 Things to know First

-- Other troubleshooting options may include calibrating the sounds of your AirPods and iPhone devices, turning off the equalizer (EQ) settings, and checking Volume Limit (Reduce Loud Sounds) controls.
+- Other troubleshooting options may include calibrating the sounds of your AirPods and iPhone devices, turning off the equalizer (EQ) settings, and checking the Volume Limit (Reduce Loud Sounds) controls.

-If you are tired of low volume levels of your AirPods and want to know Why are my AirPods so Quiet, then follow these nine steps to fix and make your AirPods louder:
+If you are tired of the low volume levels of your AirPods and want to know Why they are my AirPods so Quiet, then follow these nine steps to fix and make your AirPods louder:

 02 Turn off Low Power Mode

 As Low Power Mode prioritizes saving battery over other functions of the iPhone, it might as well be the culprit of the low audio levels of your AirPods.
 To turn off Low Power Mode, follow the steps: